Teaching Enhancement Student Success Fund

 With the support of the Higher Education Funding Council for England (HEFCE) and the Department for Education and Learning (DEL), the University established a fund called The Teaching Enhancement Student Success Fund (formerly The Teaching Quality Enhancement Fund).
 This initiative supported staff in enhancing the quality of learning and teaching.

 The most recent funding was advertised in December 2009 and proposals were invited seeking to enhance the student academic experience.
-Further details of the TESS funded projects and projects for 2008-2009 are available.
-No further funding is available at this time.
+Further details of the TESS funded projects and projects for 2008-2009 are available via the links below as exemplars of good practice.
+Please note that no further funding is available at this time.

 Completed Project Case Studies